NDAR123909/reservoir-lorenz-regime-transitions/README.md

 ## Brief overview of the model

-A sparse reservoir of N = 500 nodes is governed by the three standardized Lorenz coordinates, including a fourth channel carrying the normalized parameter
+A sparse reservoir of N = 500 nodes is is driven by the three standardized Lorenz coordinates, in addition to a fourth channel carrying the normalized parameter

 ```math
 \mathbf{r}(t+\Delta t) \,=\, (1-\alpha)\,\mathbf{r}(t)